deeheber/Donut-Shop/README.md

 1. Allow the user to add a new shop to display
 2. Need to add in the inability to not have maxCust < minCust and vice vera
 3. Can't have a negative or zero minCust, maxCust, perCust
+4. All input fields will only allow numbers.
-4. Input fields can't be blank
+5. Input fields can't be blank
-5. Find a way to consolidate functions for updating maxCust, minCust, perCust, and hrsOpen
+6. Find a way to consolidate functions for updating maxCust, minCust, perCust, and hrsOpen